Bachelor of Arts — Criminal Justice

 Some see justice from the trenches; others view it from the benches.
 With Mount Royal University’s one-of-a-kind criminal justice program, you’ll learn to appreciate it from both perspectives.

 Unique in Alberta, the Bachelor of Arts — Criminal Justice will prepare you for a career in fields such as social justice, criminology, law, police services and more.

 The curriculum for the degree will educate you in six-program areas including:

-- Foundations in Justice Studies — you will acquire basic substantive knowledge about the study of criminology and the practices of the Canadian Criminal Justice System;
+- Foundations in Criminal Justice - you will acquire basic substantive knowledge about the study of criminology and the practices of the Canadian Criminal Justice System;

 - Human Justice - justice practitioners must have respect for diversity and recognize the central role that human rights plays within the development and enforcement of criminal law.
 You will learn that ethical practice is the cornerstone of justice;

 - Criminological Literacy - you will delve into the social science of criminology and become conversant with the criminological enterprise (theories and methods);

 - Experiential Learning - learning through experience or hands on learning is a methodology deeply ingrained in the Justice Studies program;

 - General Education - to round out your knowledge general education classes are offered to students in all degree programs.

 Apply the theoretical concepts you learn in the classroom to real-world situations.
 Although the mandatory practicum is unpaid, you will benefit from working in a justice-related agency for two and a half days per week with an agency professional as your mentor.
 You'll develop new skills, make valuable contacts within the justice community and earn six credits towards your bachelors degree.